Rajpratik71/Mininet-wiki/FAQ.md

 <a id=python-api></a>
 ### How do I **use Mininet's Python API**?

+Check out the [Introduction to Mininet](introduction-to-mininet) for an introduction to Mininet and its Python API.

-We provide a few examples of using the Python API in the `mininet/examples` directory.
+Several useful examples of using the Python API can also be found in the `mininet/examples` directory.

 We also provide Python DocStrings for every Mininet class and method, and you can view them using from within Python